 Data warehouses.
 Remember them?
 They were big in the 1980s.
 Literally.
-Big machines, big space, big investment.
+Big machines (some even needed workers on rolling folding ladders to service them), big space, and all in all a big investment.
 However, these early data warehouses were revolutionary and innovative in their own clunky way.
-They changed how we use data and do business, and they were the precursor to today’s business intelligence ecosystem.
+They changed how we use data and do business, and they were the precursor to today‘s business intelligence ecosystem.

 Unlike many things from the 1980s (hello parachute pants), data warehouses are still around.
 More refined, faster, leaner, they’ve become so integral to business operations that we can forget they’re there.
 Layered under the guise of “big data“ and/or business intelligence, these data storage areas supply the reports, statements, and analytics decision-makers need to keep a business competitive.